katarinalau151/comp0034_week4/activities/1_dash_interactivity_intro.md

 You have now gone from a static recycling chart to one that a user can interact with to explore the recycling in different areas.

+## Modify the callback so that there is a single callback with one Input and two Outputs

+Read the [documentation at this page](https://dash.plotly.com/basic-callbacks) and scroll down to find the 'Dash App With Multiple Outputs' section.

+Restructure the callbacks so there is a single callback with one Input and two Outputs.

 ## Full code listing

 The full code for the final `recycle_app.py` is:

 ```python
 import dash
 import dash_bootstrap_components as dbc